lllyasviel/ControlNet-v1-1-nightly/README.md

 # AnnotatorV3

+**Please keep this repo confidential before the release of ControlNet 1.1!**

 AnnotatorV3 is a project conducted by ControlNet team to find out SOTA methods to interpret images.

 All codes are production-ready: The installation must be super easy and all codes are implemented with pure python and pure PyTorch and those "easy-to-install" packages.